IvanSunjg/Advanced-Vision/mlp-cluster/README.md

             )
             ```

-            1. In this example, we will define an experiment that applies just `CutOut` on all images at all epochs
+            1. In this example, we will define an experiment that applies just `CutOut` on all images at all epochs.

                 ```python
                 def cutout(self, n_holes=3, length=50):